2018ik/2018ik.github.io/_wiki/pneumatic_christ.markdown

 ## Background

-The **pneumatic Christ** relates to Christ in His post-resurrection spiritual body in which He could enter the disciples as breath (John 20:22).
+The **pneumatic Christ** relates to Christ in His post-resurrection spiritual body in which He could enter the disciples as breath (John 20:22), and indicates that Christ is the Spirit.
 The non-pneumatic, pre-resurrection Christ could not enter into anyone as breath.
 The Greek word *pneuma* means spirit, breath or air.

 To say Christ is pneumatic is to say that He is both full of and *is* the life-giving Spirit (1 Cor.
 15:45; 2 Cor.
 3:17), which implies the pneumatic Christ in motion as breath.